interlay/interbtc-spec/docs/source/spec/relay.rst

 Relay
 =====

-The :ref:`relay` module is responsible for handling theft reporting and block submission to the :ref:`btc-relay`.
+The :ref:`relay` module is responsible for handling theft reporting and block submission to the :ref:`btc_relay`.

 Overview
 ~~~~~~~~